erxes/erxes/docs/user/script-install.md

 <!--Content-->

 In the case of web messenger, knowledgebase, popups, you have to install some scripts on your website's code.
-In this section, we will demonstrate all the use-cases related to this topic
+In this section, we will demonstrate all the use-cases related to this topic.

 ---